jacobrees/To-Do-List/README.md

 $ git clone git@github.com:jacobrees/To-Do-List.git
 ```

 To launch an instance of this app.
-Inside of your terminal you will need to navigate into the repository you have just cloned.
+Inside your terminal, you will need to navigate into the repository you have just cloned.
 You will then need to navigate inside of the dist directory.
 You will do this by using `cd` inside of your terminal.

 Once you are inside of this folder run the command `google-chrome index.html` and this will open the project in Google Chrome (substitute google-chrome for your prefered web browser if you wish to open in a different browser).